Then Follow the Word of the Lord

 Psalm 119:49, KJV Remember the word unto thy servant, upon which thou hast caused me to hope.

-•• Since my wife’s death three months ago, I have especially found hope and comfort in reading the Psalms.
+- •• Since my wife’s and my father's deaths, both in the past three months, I have especially found hope and comfort in reading the Psalms.
 Most days I try to read five Psalms, and without fail there is something to be found in those words from the Lord that lifts up my heart.

 Isaiah 55:10-11 As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.